 What about backend slowness related to user peaks?

-There is a last topic we did not talk about: your website is getting slower when too many users are crawling it.
-I plan to treat this subject in details in a later article.
+There is a last topic we did not talk about: your website gets slower when too many users are crawling it.
+I plan to deal with this subject in details in a later article.
 But here are some quick ideas to fix it in the meanwhile:

 - Use a CDN.

 - Double check that every request is correctly cached by the CDN.
-Analyzing your server’s logs with an appropriate tool can help.
+Analyzing your server’s access logs with an appropriate tool can help, search for the most frequent requests.

 - Fix every single 404 error (and any other 4** and 5** numbers) as they travel through CDNs or reverse proxies and hit your server.

-- Use Load Testing to simulate peaks on your development server.
+- Use Load Testing to fake peaks on your development server.
 Or during the night on your production server.
 I can help on this kind of project too.

 Note: This article contains affiliate links.
 I may receive a small commission if a purchase is made through these links.